Food and garden organics collection - Frequently asked questions

 This means you do not pay an up-front fee to order a new organics bin or to upsize your existing bin.
-However, you will notice a small increase in your waste charge.
+However, if you pay rates you will notice a small increase in your waste charge.

 The waste charge for an 80 litre garbage bin will increase by 34 cents per week, or $17.86 per year, resulting in a total waste charge of $193.01 per year for the standard 80 litre garbage bin.

-Information regarding the waste charge will be sent to residents as part of their rates notice in July.
+Information regarding the waste charge was sent to residents as part of their rates notice in July.